GzimAsani/Platform-Runner/README.md

 # Platform Runner

-> In this game, your goal is to collect as many points as possible before you fall from the platform or hurt yourself from the spikes
+> In this game, your goal is to collect as many points as possible before you fall from the platform or hurt yourself from the spikes.
+In the end the user can compare itself with other players in the leaderboard

 ![screenshot](./dist/assets/readmee.png)